framsouza/eck/README.md

 This is a collection of showcase example to help you to use **Elastic Cloud on Kubernetes** on **GCP** as a real production environment.

-These informations supose you're using GKE with a dedicated node pool with a Kubernetes Label (In this example pool:Elasticsearch)
+These examples supose you're using GKE node pool with a Kubernetes Label (In this example **pool**:**Elasticsearch**)

 ### Content
-- StorageClass manifest;
+- StorageClass manifest
-- Elasticsearch manifest;
+- Elasticsearch manifest
-- Elasticsearch Master service manifest (Internal);
+- Elasticsearch Master service manifest (Internal)

 ### To do